What Is A Breakout In Hockey?

 A hockey breakout is when one team gains control of the puck in their defensive end and skates out of this area to begin an attack.
 In order for a breakout to be successful, the teammates will have to work together to execute it.

-The strong-side wing is the side with the puck on it and this player skates along the boards to receive the pass.
-The weak-side wing either skates up the ice to receive a future pass or they will go to the corner if it looks like the defender can’t pass to the strong-side wing.
-The center will skate towards their net to receive a pass most likely from one of the wings.
+The strong-side wing is the side where the puck is, and this player skates along the boards to receive the pass.
+The weak-side wing either skates up the ice to receive a future pass, or they will go to the corner if it looks like the defender can’t pass to the strong-side wing.
+The center will skate towards their net to receive a pass, most likely from one of the wings.

-It’s important for forwards to skate towards the puck rather than away in order to receive a pass.
-Another mistake made is if a pass is made in front of the face of the goal.
-This gives the opponent the opportunity to score a goal or the puck could get deflected and score a goal as well.
+A common mistake made during a breakout in hockey is for a forward to skate away from the puck when receiving a pass.
+It’s important for forwards to skate towards the puck to receive the pass faster and not allow an opponent to intercept it.
+Another common mistake is making a pass in front of the face of the goal.
+This gives the opponent an opportunity to score a goal or for the puck to get deflected and score a goal as well.
 Lastly, defenders have to skate further into their defensive zone to make the first pass despite being used to getting the puck away from this area.

-Usually after the pass has been made the winger will have opponents surrounding them.
-The winger and the teammates must act quickly.
-The winger can possibly skate up and pass through an opening.
-Sometimes the defender will need to take action and try and get one of the opponents off the winger so they can pass the puck to the center of the ice.
+Usually, after a pass has been made from a defender to the winger, they will have opponents surrounding them.
+The winger and teammates must act quickly.
+The winger can potentially skate up and pass through an opening to the center.
+Sometimes, the defender will need to take action and try and get one of the opponents off the winger so they can pass the puck to the center of the ice.
 No matter what, all players must work together and react quickly during a breakout.